IamUser1337/41-404/learn-bizapps-pr/industry-solutions/retail-setup-training-environment/includes/create-power-environment.md

-In this exercise, you'll learn how to create a new Microsoft Power Platform environment.
+In this exercise, you'll learn how to update a Microsoft Power Platform environment.

 1. Go to [Microsoft Power BI](https://app.powerbi.com/?azure-portal=true).
 This step is to help ensure that you have access to Power BI before you attempt to deploy dashboards as part of the Store Operations Assist solution.